ztamura/physiology-nephrology-lab/README.md

 * `Rmd/`

-    Contains Rmd scripts for statistical analysis and clearance calculation.
+    * `analysis.Rmd`: Scripts used to perform statistical analysis (hypothesis testing).

+    * `clearance_calculation.Rmd`: Scripts used to calculate clearance.

 * `result/`